 On the hunt for the best outdoor mosquito repellent in Australia or the best natural bug spray?

 We decided it was about time that we tried a number of different insect sprays in an effort to discover the best outdoor mosquito repellent.
 Australia, it seems, is best-known for its scary wildlife like spiders and snakes even though you don’t see these that often but mosquitoes are a daily pest that really can be frustrating for people who get badly bitten.
-If you’re one of those people, I hope you enjoy reading our experiences as we tried out a number of different natural mozzie repellents and essential oil insect repellents, sprays and balms just for you.
+If you’re one of those people, I hope you enjoy reading about our experiences as we tried out a number of different natural mozzie repellents and essential oil insect repellents, sprays and bug balms just for you.